-Note: While we do provide technical support and step by step guidance, Beambox self-install guides are generally written for IT consultants and those who are familiar with managing their own networks.
+Note: While we provide technical support and step-by-step guidance, Beambox self-install guides are generally written for IT consultants and those who are familiar with managing their own networks.

 Prerequisites